PrefectHQ/prefect/docs/integrations/prefect-dask/usage_guide.md

 asyncio.run(dask_flow())
 ```

 !!! warning "Resolving futures in async client"
     With the async client, you do not need to set `sync=True` or call `result()`.

-    However you must `await client.compute(dask_collection)` before exiting out of the context manager.
+    However, you must `await client.compute(dask_collection)` before exiting the context manager.

     To invoke `compute` from the Dask collection, set `sync=False` and call `result()` before exiting out of the context manager: `await dask_collection.compute(sync=False)`.

-## Using a temporary cluster
+## Use a temporary cluster

 The `DaskTaskRunner` is capable of creating a temporary cluster using any of [Dask's cluster-manager options](https://docs.dask.org/en/latest/setup.html).
 This can be useful when you want each flow run to have its own Dask cluster, allowing for per-flow adaptive scaling.